Sage/cache_store_redis/README.md

 ### Run Tests:

-> This executes the test suite in both Ruby and JRuby.
+> This executes the test suite

 ```bash
 cd script